 See our Aftercare page for further information.

-In most cases, a course of 3 or more treatments is required for the best results.
+In most cases, a course of 3 or more treatments is required for the best results and skin health.
 After treatment, you should avoid direct sun exposure and wear sunscreen even if the weather is not hot or bright.
 Active skin treatments such as retinoids, tretinoin, vitamin C, and prescription creams and ointments should be avoided for a period of time, unless your doctor has given explicit advice to use them following BBL treatment.
 There will usually be mild redness and after a few days small dark spots may appear in the treatment area.
 The full result of treatment will usually be visible in about 2 weeks for the face and 4 weeks for the body.

 IPL (intense pulsed light) is a treatment for sun-damaged skin and other skin conditions.
 Spot Check Clinic uses IPL therapy for removal of freckles (“age spots”), facial redness and capillaries (“spider veins”), skin tightening, rosacea, hair removal, scar reduction and some skin cancers and pre-cancer lesions.